boaarmpit/udacity_FSND_project1/README.md

 ## Usage

-Run *entertainment_center.py* as it is (after entering your Google API key) to display an example output.
+Run *entertainment_center.py* (after entering your Google API key) with a list of movie titles as arguments.
-Edit the following line if your favourite movies differ from the ones displayed.
-`favorite_movies = ["Attack the Block","Borat", "Total Recall", "Kingsman", ...]`
+e.g. `> python entertainment_center.py "Attack the Block" "Borat" "Total Recall" ...`

 ## References
 This script includes example code from Udacity Full Stack Nano Degree *Programming Foundations with Python* course and css/javascript code from [bootstrap](http://getbootstrap.com/) and [jquery](https://jquery.com/).
 Movie poster images in the *static/images* folder were acquired using the [omdb api](omdbapi.com) and belong to the respective copyright holders.